megfrisby4/Data_Course_FRISBY/README.md

 wow whyd that last message go so wonky??

-adding another line thismorning to see if I can remember how to do this
+adding another line thismorning to see if I can remember how to do this hello I'm trying to teach myself to navigate the command line again - Dr. Zahn would be so ashamed :( struggling through this coding thing